Understanding General Intercessions for Daily Mass

 Option 2

-That N. and all who have died may be brought by Christ, the Divine Physician, to everlasting health and life, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be received by the God whose image they bore throughout their lives — claimed forever by the One who stamped them with His likeness in the beginning, let us pray to the Lord.Lord, hear our prayer.

 Option 1